ecmwf/cdsapi/README.rst

 Configure
 ---------

-Get your user ID (UID) and API key from the CDS portal at the address https://cds.climate.copernicus.eu/user and write it into the configuration file, so it looks like::
+Get your Personal Access Token from your profile on the CDS portal at the address: https://cds.climate.copernicus.eu/profile and write it into the configuration file, so it looks like::

     $ cat ~/.cdsapirc